15 Clever Breaking Bad Easter Eggs Hiding in Better Call Saul

 In yet another reference to that fateful first meeting, we learn that Saul isn’t bluffing when he tells Walt and Jesse that he has bad knees.
 He says the same thing when cops apprehend him in the first season of Better Call Saul.
 As to why he’s got bad knees to begin with, it all comes from his time as “Slippin’ Jimmy,” when he used to stage falls in order to earn a little bit of money.

 Saul Goodman drives a white 1997 Cadillac DeVille with the vanity plate “LWYRUP.”
 Jimmy McGill’s ride is much more modest: a yellow Suzuki Esteem with a red door.
 That said, in the pilot of Better Call Saul, we very briefly see a white Cadillac DeVille—Jimmy parks his car next to it, in a truly blink-and-you-miss-it allusion to what’s to come.
-(Gus, notably, is driving the same navy blue Volvo in both shows.)
+(Gus, notably, is driving the same blue Volvo in both shows.)

 There’s also a nice bit of brand continuity with the made-up tequila Zafiro Añejo.
-Gus poisons a bottle to get back at Don Eladio in Breaking Bad, and we see the same blue bottle pop up in Better Call Saul when Jimmy and Kim scam a cocky lawyer named Ken.
+Gus poisons a bottle to get back at Don Eladio in Breaking Bad, and we see the same blue bottle pop up in Better Call Saul when Jimmy and Kim scam a cocky stock broker named Ken.
 Ken, for his part, seems to be reaping a constant stream of bad karma, as he’s also in Breaking Bad as a victim of Heisenberg’s wrath.
 He swipes Walt’s parking spot—and has his car set on fire for his trouble.

 Though Mike is hard as nails, he’s got a soft spot the size of Texas for his granddaughter Kaylee.
 He gifts her a pink pig plush in Better Call Saul, which crops up again in Breaking Bad under slightly less cute circumstances.
 He uses the doll as a distraction when an assassination attempt is made on his life.